nadethoughts/Aetheria/World/Religion/Raythelion.md

 ## Prayer to Raythelion, the Sun God

-Oh Raythelion, radiant and benevolent,
+Oh Raythelion, La-Pelu and benevolent,
 Creator of all that exists,
 We bow before your divine majesty,
 In awe of your boundless light.